k5map/BalloonTelemetry/README.md

 ## Planned Enhancements

 * Modify logging envirnment to use logging.conf file to allow user to set logging levels & output
-* Calculate speed of Zachtec tracker
+* Calculate speed for Zachtec tracker

 ## Original developer